 - use economics as a way of thinking

-- think independently
+- think independently and creatively

 - are effective communicators and active team players

-- EC1107 Reading Economists (5 credits);
+- EC1107 Reading Economists (5 credits)

-- EC1111 Economic Data Collection (5 credits);
+- EC1111 Economic Data Collection (5 credits)

-- EC1112 Economic Data as Evidence (5 credits);
+- EC1112 Economic Data as Evidence (5 credits)

 Electives Modules 15 credits of another First Arts subject from Groups 1, 2, 3, 4, 6

-Expected lecture hours: In year 1 you will have about 12 hours on average per week; in years 2 and 3 you will have about 12 hours on average a week.
+Expected lecture hours: In year 1 you will have about 12 hours on average per week; in years 2, 3 (Semester 1) and 4 you will have about 12 hours on average a week.